A community of creative collaborators

 Spacious floor plans and suite apartments reside at Blattner Hall

-Located on CCA’s beautiful Oakland campus, Irwin Hall is ideal for continuing students whose programs are based in Oakland.
+Located on CCA’s beautiful Oakland campus, Irwin Hall is reserved for upper division students whose programs are based in Oakland.
 Double rooms arranged in suite-style living surround a common lounge equipped with TVs, couches, and tables.
 Microwave and refrigerator units are provided in each room, and suite mates share a bathroom and other amenities.
 Rockridge’s shopping plaza is less than a half mile away, and nearby College Avenue offers a diverse range of restaurants, bookstores, cafes, and shops.

 Flexible dining at Makers Cafe

-Makers Cafe on the ground floor of CCA’s new residential community at 188 Hooper, called Founders Hall, is slated to open in fall 2020.
+Makers Cafe, located on the ground floor of our newest residence, Founders Hall, opened in fall 2020.
 The cafe is designed to accommodate the wide-ranging needs of our diverse campus community and neighbors.
 Enjoy seasonal menus and daily specials made with local and organic ingredients when possible, made-to-order hot and cold items, and fresh coffee and espresso from a full-service counter.
 An adjacent convenience store will keep hours for late-night needs.

 Committed to sustainability